John Rillie

-John Peter Rillie (born 4 November 1971) is an Australian basketball coach and former player.
-He currently serves as head coach of the Perth Wildcats of the National Basketball League (NBL).
-He played 16 seasons in the NBL between 1995 and 2010 before embarking on a coaching career in the United States' college system.
+John Peter Rillie (born 4 November 1971) is an Australian professional basketball coach and former player who is the head coach of the Perth Wildcats of the National Basketball League (NBL).
+He played college basketball in the United States for the Tacoma CC Titans and Gonzaga Bulldogs.
+Rillie returned to Australia and played 16 seasons in the NBL between 1995 and 2010 for the Brisbane Bullets, Adelaide 36ers, West Sydney Razorbacks, Townsville Crocodiles and New Zealand Breakers.
+He won an NBL championship with the 36ers in 1998 and was a four-time All-NBL Team selection from 2002 to 2005.
+Rillie began his coaching career in the United States' college system and was an assistant for the Boise State Broncos and UC Santa Barbara Gauchos from 2011 to 2022.
+He was appointed as head coach for the Wildcats in 2022.

 Early life and career

 Rillie was born in Toowoomba, Queensland.
 Growing up in Toowoomba, he played basketball, cricket and Australian rules football.
 He attended Harristown State High School.

 Rillie began his career with the Toowoomba Mountaineers in the Queensland Basketball League (QBL), where he was a member of the Mountaineers' back-to-back QBL championships in 1990 and 1991.

 College career

 Rillie moved to the United States in 1991 to play college basketball for Tacoma Community College.
 In 1992, he transferred to Gonzaga, where he played the next three years.
 During his three seasons with the Bulldogs, he helped lead the team to the 1994 National Invitation Tournament and the school's first berth in the NCAA tournament in 1995.